-President Trump’s White House Remodeled In 5-Hours From Paint To Shower Heads
+President-elect Trump’s White House Remodeled In Five Hours From Paint To Shower Heads

-When President Donald Trump and the nation’s new first family walk into the White House following the inauguration ceremony they will not have a clue as to the mass transformation that just took place.
+When President-elect Donald Trump and the nation’s new first family walk into the White House following the inauguration ceremony, they will not have a clue as to the mass transformation that just took place.
 In the five hours since President Obama and his family vacated their White House home, nothing short of magic will have taken place to erect the new Trump residence.
 President Trump’s suits will be hanging in his closet and all the rugs and furniture Melania decided on for the first family’s wing of the White House will be in place.
 This will all be done in a five-hour sprint between the Obama family moving out and the Trump family moving in.

-When the Obama’s wake up on inauguration day, nothing is moved or changed.
+When the Obamas wake up on inauguration day, nothing is moved or changed.
 They will go about their morning in their White House residence the same as they’ve done every day for the last eight years.
 There is not a hint of the Trump transformation that is about to happen.
 While the Obama family is in the White House, it is still their home, right down to the last minute.
 They will walk out of their White House home for the last time and it will look just as it has through Obama’s two terms in office.

 When the Obama family pulls out of the White House driveway, the sprint is on.
-An army of people invade the White House and every thing changes to President Trump and First Lady Melania’s specs.
+An army of people invade the White House and everything changes to President Trump and First Lady Melania’s specs.
 From socks to pillow cases and rugs to furniture, by the time the Trump family arrives at the White House, their residence is set up with all their things, just the way they like it.

 Rugs will come up and new ones will go down, even walls are moved to widen rooms, if President Trump and his family have requested this.
 New furniture will come in, as the old furniture goes out.
 The furniture will come from the White House storage room or delivered brand new from a store, depending on what the Trump’s have picked out.
 Everything in the White House residence will be just as the Trumps have specified.
 Melania Trump requested a wall be moved for her bedroom, which will be the case come Friday.
 That’s right, not only will they move a wall, but they will paint and wallpaper in just five hours.
 The White House living quarters will look brand new when the Trump family arrives.